Letting children think big

 Spontaneous thought takes up a large part of our waking consciousness, but that doesn't mean it's bad – it just depends on when you do it.

 In the wake of Amy "Dolly" Everett's suicide, a more proactive, comprehensive approach is needed to tackle youth mental health challenges.

-South Africa's 'Cape Crusaders', the politics of rugby and historical amnesia
+Rugby, politics and historical amnesia

 South Africans supporting visiting NZ Zealand rugby teams took root as an expression of defiance against apartheid.